Latest Updates re Coronavirus (COVID-19) Guidance from Public Health England and the DfE

 Secretary of State for Education, Gavin Williamson, announcement on January 2021 return to education - click on the highlighted links for more information

 The Secretary of State for Education, Gavin Williamson, has announced plans to protect education and fight the virus.
 Early years and some primary year groups will return as normal from the start of term in January, with the exception of areas where primary schools will shift to remote education in line with the contingency framework.
 The government has announced it will be applying the contingency framework for education and childcare settings to primary schools in areas of the country with very high rates of incidence or transmission of the virus, with the first areas to move into the framework as announced by the government/DfE.

 **Update 23rd December 2020*

 Government tiers review - addition of stricter restrictions and Tier 4.
 Waverley Borough moves to Tier 4 'Stay At Home' from Saturday 26th December: Government tiers review update

 Letter to share with parents on coronavirus (COVID-19) testing

 Public Health England has produced a letter for schools and colleges to share with parents which explains when a child requires a coronavirus (COVID-19) test and what the symptoms of coronavirus (COVID-19) are.

-We have translated our guidance for parents and carers with children in nursery, school, or college in the autumn term.
-The guidance is now available in the following languages:
+The DfE have translated their guidance for parents and carers with children in nursery, school, or college in the autumn term.

 Coronavirus (COVID-19) is an easy virus to kill when it is on skin.
 It is essential that everyone washes their hands more often, using soap and water for at least 20 seconds.